taronavagyan/Launch-School/README.md

 ## Preparations

 Right now, I'm completing the prerequisites of the JS track and am logging answers to the exercises of the Intro to Programming with JavaScript book.

+Update: I've finished the Intro to Programming with JavaScript book and am now working on JavaScript exercises.
+Mar 31, 2022.